 So you want to teach in Munich?
 Good choice.
-Capital city of Bavaria, and third largest city in Germany, Munich has a whole lot to offer: culture, soccer, nightlife, architecture and - who can forget? – Oktoberfest.
+Capital city of Bavaria, and third largest city in Germany, Munich has a whole lot to offer: culture, soccer, nightlife, architecture and – who can forget? – Oktoberfest.
 Munich is a prosperous, successful city, and Germany a fascinating country to experience.
 If you want to experience Bavarian life to the full, you couldn’t pick a better place to work

 Now is also a good time to come and offer your English skills to the city.
 Whilst the English language has always been a strong part of the German curriculum, it’s becoming more prevalent than ever, particularly in business-oriented cities such as Munich.
 One of Germany’s top universities, Munich Technical University, is even planning to have all of its Master’s Courses taught entirely in English by 2020.